j2store/userguide/payfast_payment_plugin.md

 If you want to restrict showing Payfast only to a region, then you can create a geozone and choose it here.
 Customers from that region alone will see the Payfast as payment method in the checkout steps.

+**Article ID for custom thank you message**

+You can create an Article ID with a message enter its ID here to show it to the customer after completion of the purchase.

+**Display text on selection**

+The text entered here will be displayed when customer selects this payment method.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the tips below

+>Tip - ONLY FOR MULTI-LINGUAL SITES

+For example, enter a language constant:

+**J2STORE_TEXT_TO_DISPLAY_ON_SELECTION.**

+Now you can go to Joomla admin-> Language Manager->Overrides and create overrides for the language constant in all your languages.

+**Display text before payment**

+The text entered here will be displayed to the customer at the order summary screen before he makes the payment.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+**Display text after payment/order**

+The text entered here will be displayed to the customer after he makes the payment.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+**Display text on error in payment**

+The text entered here will be displayed to the customer when there is an error in the payment process.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+**Display text on cancel payment**

+The text entered here will be displayed to the customer when he cancels the payment at the gateway (NOT in your site).

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+#### Support
+You can contact support@j2store.org if you have any questions.